-- Refer to the National Riding Activity List for specific assessed exam activities. - While riding the mountain and warming up, the group will discuss activities for the day and the standards for the Level 1 Ride Assessment.
-Be sure to discuss the assessment criteria throughout the ride exam.
-Identify which AC the candidate is being assessed on. - Remind candidates that they will have two attempts at all core snowboard activities, with the first getting tactical feedback and the second without. - All activities in the park will have three attempts.
-The first one is used for inspection and is not assessed. - During the ride assessment, assess all assessment criteria for the following activities. - Integrated Riding Activity: All Core Activities use these descriptors to clarify the activity on appropriate terrain for the level 1 exam. - Direction of travel - Carved or Skidded - Size of turn or corridor - Shape of turn (closed or open) - Extending edge change - Individual Riding Activity, an Activity used to highlight fundamentals in either a Core or Supporting activity. - Versatility Riding Activity, Either a Core or Supporting Activity that changes D.I.R.T.
+- While riding the mountain and warming up the group will discuss activities for the day and the standards for the Level 1 Ride Assessment.
+Be sure to discuss the assessment criteria. - Remind candidates that they will have 2 attempts at all core snowboard activities outside the park, with the first attempt getting tactical clarification and the second without. - All activities in the park will have up to 3 attempts if required.
+The first one can be used for inspection. - Refer to the National Snowboard Activity List for specific assessed exam activities. - During the ride assessment, assess all assessment criteria for the following activities. - Integrated Riding Activity, All Core Activities use these descriptors to clarify the activity on appropriate terrain for the level 1 exam. - Direction of travel - Carved or Skidded - Size of turn or corridor - Shape of turn (closed or open) - Extending at edge change - Individual Riding Activity, an Activity used to highlight fundamentals in either a Core or Supporting activity. - Versatility Riding Activity, Either a Core or Supporting Activity that changes D.I.R.T.
 Some examples are: - Line adjustment - Turn size adjustment - Turn shape adjustment - Down the hill pace on variable pitch - Be sure to state what assessment criteria they will be evaluated on when explaining an activity. - Always check for understanding, give a clear stopping point, and make sure you have their attention before starting a demo.